 Instructions

-- After the first rise, transfer the dough to a floured surface.
-Roll the dough into a 9x14 inch rectangle.
-Spread with the softened butter, the sprinkle with brown sugar and walnuts, leaving ¼ inch on the short end without any toppings (for sealing).
+- Turn the dough onto a floured surface and roll into a 9x14 inch rectangle.
+Spread with the softened butter, the sprinkle with brown sugar and cinnamon, leaving ¼ inch of dough on the short end of the rectangle without any toppings (to make sealing easier).

-- From the short end of the rectangle, roll the dough into a log.
+- From the short end of the rectangle, tightly roll the dough into a log.
 Press the end seam into the dough to seal shut.
-Using a sharp knife or dental floss, cut the dough into 9-10 (I make 10, but see notes) rolls.
+Using a sharp knife or dental floss, cut the dough into 8-12 rolls**.
 If using floss, wrap the string around the log, then pull tight to pinch and cut the dough.

-- Preheat your oven to 350°F. Bake the rolls uncovered for 25-30 minutes, until golden brown.
+- While the rolls rise, preheat your oven to 350°F. Bake for 25-30 minutes, until golden brown.

 - While the rolls cool, make the frosting.
 In a large bowl, whip the softened butter until light and fluffy, then add vanilla extract and a pinch of salt.
-With the mixer on low, add the confectioner's sugar and 1 Tablespoon dairy-free milk and combine.
-Add additional milk to reach your desired consistency.
+With the mixer on low, add the confectioner's sugar and 1 Tablespoon milk.
+Mix until smooth.
+Add additional milk to reach your desired consistency, if needed.
 Smooth the frosting on the rolls and serve immediately.